 The focus of a course on human rights must be on the national problems with an international or global perspective.
 Thoughts and ideas cannot be parochial or national.
 They are universal.
 But their articulation becomes meaningful only when they are seen in the context of local experience.
 The course content must be informed by transformational dimension.
 The study methodology must be macro at the thought level and micro at the experience level.
 While we must therefore focus on the local problems we must not let the global perspective go out of our sight.
 The world community's concerns about human rights have been expressed through various conventions and poverty, ignorance and exploitation.
 On the national levels, they are contained in constitutional provisions such as directive principles of state policy, fundamental rights, fundamental duties and judicial, legislative as well as administrative strategies of reconstruction.
 Human rights acquired much more comprehensive and wider meaning.
 It requires us to take up cudgels against poverty discriminations based on caste, colour or sex, make provisions for drinking water, population control, conservation and preservation of natural resources, ecological balance, protection of consumers against ruthless and profit seeking, traders or manufacturers, provisions against hazardous industries and so on and so forth.
 Human rights is an important parameter or a just society and future lawyers must be able to assess any programme of social transformation with reference to them.
-The following syllabus prepared with this perspective will be spread over a period of one Semester.

-1. Panoramic View of Human Rights 09 Hours

-- 1.1 Human Rights in Non-western Thought. - 1.2 Awareness of Human rights during the nationalist movement. - 1.3 Universal Declaration of Human Rights, Constituent assembly and Part III, Part drafting Process.

-1.4 Subsequent development in International Law and the Position in India (e.g. Convention of Social discrimination, torture, gender discrimination, environment, and the human rights covenants).

-2. Fundamental Rights Jurisprudence as Incorporating Directive Principles 06 Hours
+- 1. Panoramic View of Human Rights (7 Hours) - 1.1 Human Rights in Non-western Thought. - 1.2 Awareness of Human rights during the nationalist movement. - 1.3 Universal Declaration of Human Rights, Constituent assembly and Part III, Part drafting Process. - 1.4 Subsequent development in International Law and the Position in India (e.g. Convention of Social discrimination, torture, gender discrimination, environment, and the human rights covenants). - 2.
+Fundamental Rights Jurisprudence as Incorporating

-- 2.1 The dichotomy of Fundamental Rights and Directive Principles - 2.2 The interaction between Fundamental Right and Directive Principles - 2.3 Resultant expansion of Basic Needs oriented Human Rights in India

-3. Right not be Subject to Torture, inhuman or cruel treatment 08 Hours

-- 3.1 Conceptions of torture, third-degree methods -

-- 3.2 "Justifications" for it.

-- 3.3 Outlawry of torture of international and constitutional law level.

-- 3.4 Incidence of torture in India.

-- 3.5 Judicial attitudes.

-- 3.6 Law Reform Proposed and pending.

-4. Minority Rights

-- 4.1 Conception of minorities Scope of protection. - 4.2 The position of Minority "Woman" and their basic rights. - 4.3 Communal Riots as Involving violation of Rights.
+- 2.1 The dichotomy of Fundamental Rights and Directive Principles - 2.2 The interaction between Fundamental Right and Directive Principles - 2.3 Resultant expansion of Basic Needs oriented Human Rights in India - 3.
+Right not be Subject to Torture, inhuman or cruel treatment (6 Hours) - 3.1 Conceptions of torture, third-degree methods - - 3.2 "Justifications" for it. - 3.3 Outlawry of torture of international and constitutional law level. - 3.4 Incidence of torture in India. - 3.5 Judicial attitudes. - 3.6 Law Reform Proposed and pending. - 4.
+Minority Rights - 4.1 Conception of minorities Scope of protection. - 4.2 The position of Minority "Woman" and their basic rights. - 4.3 Communal Riots as Involving violation of Rights. - 4.4 Communal Riots as Involving violation of Rights - 5.
 Rights to development of Individuals and Nations

-- The UN Declaration on Right to Development, 1987.
-5.1 - The need for constitutional and legal changes in India from 5.2 04 Hours human rights standpoint.
+- 5.1 The UN Declaration on Right to Development, 1987. - 5.2 The need for constitutional and legal changes in India from human rights standpoint.